imhicihu/Proxy-access/README.md

 ### Changelog ###

-* Please check the [Commits](https://bitbucket.org/imhicihu/proxy-access/commits/allhttps://bitbucket.org/imhicihu/XXXXXXXXXXXXXXXX/commits/) section for the current status
+* Please check the [Commits](https://bitbucket.org/imhicihu/proxy-access/commits/) section for the current status

 ### Contribution guidelines ###

 * Writing tests
-    - _In the making_
+    - Install the app on your mobile device (when it's available).
+Play.
+Judge.
 * Code review
-    - _In the making_
+    - You can browse the guidelines.
+There is no plan to release code.
 * Other guidelines
-    - This is and will be a massive guideline.
-Lots of data will be gathered.
+    - This is and will be a _massive_ guideline.

 ### Who do I talk to? ###